gopar/gopar.github.io/_posts/2020-03-29-how-i-stay-productive.md

     A tiling Window Manager (WM) for Mac.

-    When I was in linux I went nuts with finding the perfect tiling manager and ultimately settled for [stumpwm](https://stumpwm.github.io/).
+    When I was in Linux I went nuts with finding the perfect tiling manager and ultimately settled for [stumpwm](https://stumpwm.github.io/).
     If you've never heard of a window manager, it basically lets you controls all your windows and lets you decided what to with them via keystrokes.
     Pretty neat!

     Sadly there the closest I found to that was Amethys, which works well but it just doens't feel the same.
-Anywho, if you've never tried Window Managers, I'd highly suggest checking one out.
+Anyhow, if you've never tried Window Managers, I'd highly suggest checking one out.

 - **[12 Week Year](https://www.asianefficiency.com/podcast/288-12-week-year/)**

     A method of actually achieving your yearly goals.

-    I'm no expert in this topic since I just started using it, but cehcking out the link above will go more into depth, but I'll do a quick breakdown from what I understand.
+    I'm no expert in this topic since I just started using it, but checking out the link above will go more into depth, but I'll do a quick breakdown from what I understand.

     You break up your year into 12 weeks.
 In those 12 weeks, you focus on achieving some type of goal (learning guitar, get fit, create a company, etc)